(Update October 2020 – The Abney Road has seriously collapsed due to extreme weather conditions. It’s jpossible to get through on a bike though.

 Take the road out of Hathersage towards Grindleford and turn right.
 A steady climb follows until you reach the gliding club which has a viewing area.

-Start the downhill through the currently closed section and then turn right to Great Hucklow (pub) and follow through to Windmill.
+Start the downhill and then turn right to Great Hucklow (pub) and follow through to Windmill.
 Crossing the main road, follow Washhouse Bottom to the Anchor, a somewhat marooned nautical establishment in the middle of the White Peak.
 Drop down to Tideswell which has shops, pubs and cafes `and watch for the left turn onto The Lodge which cuts the corner and takes you into Litton.
 Follow through and down to the A623 (Cressbook Dale is on your left).
 Take a left and turn right with great care shortly afterwards.
 This takes you up Silly Dale – it is silly, the rock outcrops are pathetic – so turn right at the Skeleton Barn and right again onto the road through Foolow and Eyam (pub, cafes, shop).
-Keep left for New Road which at the time of writing is closed to motor traffic and drop down to the outskirts of Grindleford.
+Keep left for New Road which is closed to motor traffic and drop down to the outskirts of Grindleford.
 Take a left on the B6001 and by turning left at Sir William Hill, staying on the B6001 you will return to Hathersage.
 However this section of road is very unpleasant so if you are heading for Sheffield, go straight on for the B6521.
 An off-road route between Grindleford and Hathersage is badly needed – although the National Trust have opened some routes in the Longshaw Estate this is not one of them.
 Sheffield Cycle Campaigners have been working on this for a long time.